Tom Burnett (Flight 93 passenger): United Airlines Flight 93

 On September 11, 2001, Burnett boarded United Airlines Flight 93, returning home to San Ramon, after a business trip.
 Burnett sat next to passenger Mark Bingham.
 Burnett called his wife, Deena, after hijackers took control of the plane.
 He made several phone calls to her beginning at 09:30:32 from rows 24 and 25, though he was assigned a seat in row four.
 Burnett explained that the plane had been hijacked by men claiming to have a bomb, and also said that a passenger had been stabbed with a knife and that he believed the bomb threat was a ruse to control the passengers.
 During his second call to her, she told him about the attacks on the World Trade Center and he replied that the hijackers were "talking about crashing this plane...Oh my God.
 It's a suicide mission."
 He began pumping her for information about the attacks, interrupting her from time to time to tell the others nearby what she was saying.
 Then he hung up.
 Upon learning of the situation, Deena, a former flight attendant, recalled her training and urged Burnett to sit quietly and not draw attention to himself.
-However, Burnett instead informed her that he and three other passengers, Mark Bingham, Todd Beamer, and Jeremy Glick, were forming a plan to take the plane from the hijackers, and leading other passengers in this effort.
+However, Burnett instead informed her that he, Mark Bingham, Todd Beamer, and Jeremy Glick were forming a plan to take the plane from the hijackers, and leading other passengers in this effort.
 He ended his last call by saying, "Don't worry, we're going to do something."
 Burnett and several other passengers stormed the cockpit, foiling the hijackers' plan to crash the plane into the White House or the U.S. Capitol Building.
 To prevent the passengers from gaining control of the plane, the hijackers crashed it in a Pennsylvania field, killing all 44 people on board.